U.N. urges Iran nuclear talks to include human rights

-VIENNA Talks between Iran and six world powers aimed at clinching a deal on Iran's contested nuclear programme should include human rights concerns, the U.N. human rights chief said on Thursday.
+VIENNA Talks between Iran and six world powers aimed at clinching a deal on Iran's contested nuclear program should include human rights concerns, the U.N. human rights chief said on Thursday.

 U.N.
 Commissioner for Human Rights Navi Pillay said the United Nations was especially worried about executions in Iran, including the planned execution of a woman convicted of murdering her husband at the age of 17.